 for the learners in the program.
 Completion of the degree requires successfully completing

 all courses as prescribed in the program course of study, conducting original research,

 and successfully completing a doctoral dissertation, among other graduation requirements.

 For complete curriculum details, click on the REQUIREMENTS button to the right.

 Assessment, Learning, and Student Success: Higher Education Concentration, Ed.D

 Kevin Krahenbuhl, Program Director

 The Ed.D. in Assessment Learning, and Student Success is a doctoral program capitalizing on faculty expertise in the College of Education and across the University.
 This program provides a structured curriculum with early development and ongoing support for students as they work to complete their doctoral dissertation.
-The Ed.D. in Assessment, Learning, and Student Success has two concentrations: Assessment, Learning, and School Improvement and Higher Education.
+The Ed.D. in Assessment, Learning, and Student Success has two concentrations: School Improvement and Higher Education.